HojdaAdelin/WriteStudio/README.md

 # File manage

-This app is a text editor that mean it have a lot of function about file & text.\
+This app is a text editor that mean it have a lot of function about file & text.
 <pre>
-We can:

     -Save a file
     -Open a file
     -Create a file